Chevrotain/chevrotain/packages/chevrotain/docs/guide/performance.md

 }
 ```

-Avoiding creating new instances is imperative because Chevrotain lazy evaluates and caches
-many computations required for its execution, This cache is kept on the instance level
-So creating a new Parser instance for each input would lose all advantages of this cache.
+Avoiding the creation of new instances is important to avoid re-paying the Parser's initialization costs
+Additionally, re-using the same instance may leverage hot-spot optimizations of the respective JavaScript engine.

 Note that this means that if your parser "carries" additional state, that state should also be reset.
 Simply override the Parser's [reset](https://sap.github.io/chevrotain/documentation/6_2_0/classes/cstparser.html#reset) method
 to accomplish that.

-## Lexer Optimizations
+## Ensuring Lexer Optimizations

 Ensure that the lexer's optimizations are enabled.
 The Chevrotain Lexer performs optimizations by filtering the potential token matchs